-The Kentucky Conservation Committee, and our charitable education affiliate, the Kentucky Conservation Foundation, have been providing educational resources and professional support for this group of concerned citizens in Franklin County, Kentucky who are concerned with their energy choices.
-Below are resource documents and media.
+KCC’s charitable education affiliate, the Kentucky Conservation Foundation, has been providing educational resources and professional support for this group of concerned citizens in Franklin County, Kentucky who are concerned with their energy choices.
+Below are public resource documents and media on this community issue.

 Analysis of the Frankfort Plant Board’s Participation in the KyMEA